-Without prejudice to the provisions of Section B, paragraph 1 above, the financial reporting officer, the Head of Internal Audit, the Head of Compliance, the Chief Risk Officer and the Chairman of the Board of Statutory Auditors or another standing Auditor designated by him/her shall attend the Committee meetings.
+Without prejudice to the provisions of Section B, paragraph 1 above, the Chairman of the Board of Statutory Auditors or another standing Auditor designated by him/her shall attend the Committee meetings as of right.
+Moreover, the Manager Responsible for Preparing the Company's Financial Reports, the Chief Financial Officer, the Head of Internal Audit, the Head of Compliance and the Chief Risk Officer shall attend the Committee meetings.